Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 100% description coverage, clearly documenting the single parameter 'symbol' with examples.
-The description does not add any additional meaning or context beyond what the schema provides, such as explaining symbol conventions or validation rules, so it meets the baseline score of 3.
+The input schema has 100% description coverage for the single required parameter 'symbol' (ticker).
+The description does not add additional semantic information about the parameter beyond what the schema already provides.
+With full schema coverage, a baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.